GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/1- Data  Science Blog Post/README.md

 # Libraries:

-To be able to run this notebook, you need to install these libraries:
+To be able to run this notebook, you need to install these libraries:<br />
 Pandas<br />
 Numpy<br />
 Seaborn<br />